Valyreon/cryptor-wpf-project/README.md

 Cryptor works by generating a random password or key for the encryption algorithm, encrypting the data block by block and then encrypting the encryption key using the receivers public key and writing it all in a file with **custom format**.
 That file is then digitally signed using the senders private key and the signature is appended to the file.
 To decrypt, receiver only needs to have his **private key** which matches the public key used by the sender.
-Because it encrypts files by dividing it into smaller blocks, it can be used for encrypting very large files.
+Because it encrypts files by dividing them into smaller blocks, it can be used for encrypting very large files.
 Speed depends on algorithms used.

 This software is modification of a project I did for a course **Cryptography and Computer Protection** at my University.
 I had fun developing it.
 It can be used